github/docs/content/osmand/widgets/info-widgets.md

 intro: "Informational widgets allow user see information about current location, speed, time, battery level on the map display."
 versions: '*'
 ---

-Informational widgets is a text in the top right-hand corner in frame over the map.
-Some of them can be clickable.
+Informational widgets is blocks on the top side of the device screen which show next information.

 ![Altitude Android widget](/assets/images/docs/widgets/iw-1.png)